Kek-Lord/Thematic-Project-Bot/README.md

 At the minute, the only functionality is when you type "hello" (without the quotes), it respondes with "Hello!"

+## Additional notes

+If you find your editor is complaining at you about formatting, you can delete the eslint.config.js file and it should fix any issues

 ## Contributing

 As this is a group project, this just sets the bot up, I'll also be working on a commands handler (to handle slash commands),